bibinmjose/dsgramner/README.md

 Execute all the cells in jupyter notebook

-.html of ipython notebook can be found at `/docs/ipython.html`
+`.html` of ipython notebook can be found at root folder

 ### Dependencies
 The packages used include :